Pince Nez are a style of antique eyeglasses that stay on the face by clipping onto the nose rather than with standard eyeglass temples.

-There are two type of pince-nez frames, the spring bridge and the hard bridge.
-Generally, it is easier to adjust the spring bridge type for fit.
+There were many types of pince-nez manufactured in the 19th & Early 20th Century, but generally speaking, there were two designs: the spring bridge pince-nez and the hard bridge pince-nez.
+Generally, it is easier to adjust the spring bridge pince-nez type for fit.
 The spring can be bent in or out to increase or lessen the bridge width.

 Factory set bridge width varies between 14 and 26 mm.
 Generally, 14 to 16 is considered very narrow.
 Sizes 18 to 22 are the most common.
 Sizes 24 and 26 are considered wide.